dylanmc/CryptoBook/src/3_CryptolIntro.md

 `"ilovepuzzles"`

 Now, how to handle spaces.
-The usual way to handle spaces with the Caesar Cipher (not in cryptography in general) is to pass them through.
+The usual way to handle spaces with the Caesar cipher (not in cryptography in general) is to pass them through.
 Sure, it makes the code weaker (you can see the length of words), but this part of the lesson isn't about good codes.
 To pass spaces through from the input to the output, the best place to do that